mialang/mia/README.md

 // Similar to Python, but designed to be lighter

 //----- shortest way
-print "Hello, World!" // function call with no braces
+print 'Hello, World!' // function call with no braces

-//----- using a variable hw
+//----- using variables
-hw = "Hello, World!"  // assign can create var print(hw)             // with braces
+hw = "Hello, World!"  // creates var with double quote print(hw)             // with braces

 //----- expression function example